ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 If a new context is prepared when a context is already grouping log entries, this new context is ignored.
 To start a new context, make sure to previously dismiss the existing one.

-When displayed in the Back Office, a context group is folded below its first entry.
+When displayed in the back office, a context group is folded below its first entry.
 The `my_feature` context from the example is folded below its first action, the `init` action.
 Other actions are displayed after you click the **Show more** button.